iftikharuddin/checklist/audit-checklist/my-audit-checklist.md

 - #-5: Waste of gas due to passing 0x00 as calldata
     - the contract passes "0x00".
 In fact, this would correspond to 4 non-zero bytes which cost gas as they are part of the calldata.
 It is recommended to pass "" unless there is a specific reason to do so.

+## Gauges, Voting, Gov
+- quick vote and withdraw voting strategy
+    - 1. Implementing a weighted stake, with weight decreasing over time, or
+    - 2. Implementing a locking period after the weight update